West Bank Wall graffiti art

-Banksy's Flying Balloon Girl near the Qalandia checkpoint.

 West Bank Wall graffiti art is street art on the walled sections of the Israeli West Bank barrier, by a wide range of international and Palestinian artists.
 The wall is 8 to 10 m tall, and is easily accessible to artists as it frequently divides urban areas.
 The graffiti is on the Palestinian side of the wall and primarily expresses anti-wall sentiments.

 Description of the graffiti

 The walled section of the Israeli West Bank barrier, known as the West Bank Wall, is 8 to 10 m tall, providing artists a large, blank canvas.
 The graffiti is on the Palestinian side of the wall and primarily expresses anti-wall sentiments.

 The graffiti, written in both English and Arabic, includes "flags and fists, slogans and insults, statements of pain and loss", serving as a "visual testimony" to the suffering of Palestinians under the Israeli occupation of the West Bank.
 The diversity and amount of street art has been described as "initially overwhelming" with "layers upon layers of street art on the Wall" after almost two decades.
 Most of the graffiti consists of amateur tags without decorations.

 In 2017, prevalent text on the wall included "Palestine", "Free Palestine", "Peace", "Love", "Justice", "Hope", "Freedom", "Unity", "Solidarity", "Friendship", "Apartheid Wall", "God is Love", "God Bless Palestine", "Jesus Loves You", John 3:16, "Christmas", and criticism of US presidents and the names of visitors and their countries.